-- Search for “privacy.resistFingerprinting” and see if it is bolded and set to ‘true’.
-If so, you, or a Web Extension you installed, has enabled this preference.
-You can double click the line in about:config to toggle the setting.
+- Search for privacy.resistFingerprinting and see if it is bolded and set to true.
+If so, you, or an extension you installed, has enabled this preference.
+You can double-click the preference or click the Toggle button to toggle the setting.

 If you discover the setting has become re-enabled, it is likely a Web Extension you have installed is setting it for you.